Shantralee-58/Shantralee-58/README.md

-- 👋 Hi, I’m @LindiweKhumalo
+- 👋 Hi, I’m @IdahKhumalo
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and software engineering
-- 🌱 Alx Student
+- 🌱 Alx and British Columbia Institute of Technology Student

 -